MariaHendrikx/my-writing-dream/blogs/20241006_Minimalist.md

 ### The Influence of Minimalism

 The name of my first company, 'RedAndWhiteApps,' was my first step towards embracing minimalism, even if I didn't realize it at the time.
 Using only two colors—red and white—was a way to create something that stood out while avoiding excess.
-It was, in retrospect, a subconscious nod to the minimalist approach I thrive for today.
+It was, in retrospect, a subconscious nod to the minimalist approach.
 Now, as I rethink my company’s identity, I want more freedom—a name that captures not just colors, but my drive for simplicity itself.
 A name that reflects my pursuit of minimalism.
 (Still searching, by the way!)

 ### What is a minimalist